 This tool, sometimes called a core aerator, works the same way as a pitchfork but uses hollow tines to remove cores of soil.

 Using a series of blades to penetrate the soil, a slitter cuts through grass roots, encouraging air circulation and new growth.

 You can purchase or rent a home aerator at a home improvement store or garden center relatively inexpensively.

-HIRE: House Method recommends contacting a professional to take care of your lawn aeration.
+House Method recommends contacting a professional to take care of your lawn aeration.

 Aerating your lawn and following up with overseeding and fertilizing can be time-consuming and expensive.
 If you’d rather have professional lawn care, TruGreen offers three plans to keep your lawn healthy and looking good year after year.

 |Pre-Emergent & Targeted Weed Control||Pre-Emergent & Targeted Weed Control||Pre-Emergent & Targeted Weed Control|

 All TruGreen lawn care treatments are performed by skilled professionals and backed by their Healthy Lawn Guarantee.
 That means your lawn care specialist will come as often as necessary to make adjustments, get your lawn healthy, and ensure your satisfaction.

 Unlike many other lawn care companies, TruGreen take a science-based approach to perfecting your lawn.
 Their team of PhD certified specialists will evaluate your lawn through a Healthy Lawn Analysis, then design a tailored approach to give your lawn exactly what it needs.

 If you’d like to hire a pro to take care of your lawn aeration and guarantee strong results, get a free quote from TruGreen online or call 888.535.3193.